What is considered recurrent pregnancy loss?

 What tests and treatments are available for recurrent pregnancy loss?

-To help women learn more about why they are experiencing RPL and what can be done about it, doctors may recommend a variety of tests including hormonal, immune, and genetic testing, as well as imaging and biopsy of the uterine lining.xli
+To help individuals learn more about why they are experiencing recurrent pregnancy loss and what can be done about it, doctors may recommend a variety of tests including hormonal, immune, and genetic testing, as well as imaging and biopsy of the uterine lining.xlii

 RPL panel bloodwork

 Bloodwork will include karyotyping for each parent or egg/sperm source.
-A karyotype examines a person’s chromosomes under the microscope to check both the structure and quantity of chromosomes - typically there are 46 chromosomes in each cell.xlii Karyotypes do not include genetic disease carrier testing of the parents, which is different.
-Carrier screening evaluates the risk of passing on an autosomal recessive disease, which may be a cause of RPL in rare cases.
+A karyotype examines a person’s chromosomes under the microscope to check both the structure and quantity of chromosomes.
+Typically, there are 46 chromosomes in each cell.xliii Karyotypes do not include genetic disease carrier testing of the parents, which evaluates the risk of passing on an autosomal recessive disease and may be a cause of recurrent pregnancy loss in rare cases.

-The parental karyotype ensures they have the typical number of chromosomes (46), but also looks for structural rearrangements of the chromosomes, such as a translocation.
+The karyotype ensures the parents or donors have the typical number of chromosomes (46), but also looks for structural rearrangements of the chromosomes, such as a translocation.
 A translocation occurs when a portion of DNA from one chromosome has been moved to a different position, usually on another chromosome.
 The translocated section of DNA still functions the same, so the parent has all the correct genetic information, and it does not affect their health.
-It is estimated that in about 2-5 percent of RPL cases,xliii one person would be identified to have a structural change in their chromosomes.
-Usually, individuals are not aware that they have a structural rearrangement unless they have a history of recurrent loss or infertility in their family and karyotyping is performed.

 In these cases of chromosomal rearrangement, the individual can do IVF, followed by preimplantation genetic testing (PGT) for structural rearrangements (PGT-SR).
 This type of genetic screening looks for chromosome structural changes in the embryo.
-Only embryos that are euploid (have a normal number of chromosomes) would be transferred to the uterus.
-This helps reduce the chance of RPL and improve the chances of a healthy live birth.
+Only embryos that are euploid (have a normal number of chromosomes — either in a balanced translocation or without any translocation) are transferred to the uterus.
+This step helps reduce the chance of recurrent pregnancy loss and improve the chances of a healthy live birth.

 RPL panel diagnostic imaging

-In addition to blood work, a doctor might order one or more imaging studies as part of an RPL panel to help rule out or diagnose anatomic abnormalities.
-These imaging studies may include:
+In addition to bloodwork, a doctor may order one or more imaging studies as part of a recurrent pregnancy loss panel to help rule out or diagnose anatomic abnormalities.
+There are three common imaging studies used:

-• Hysterosalpingography (HSG): A type of X-ray used to look inside the uterus and at the fallopian tubes.
+- Hysterosalpingography (HSG): This imaging study is a type of X-ray that is used to look inside the uterus and at the fallopian tubes.
 During a hysterosalpingogram, a doctor inserts a narrow catheter into the cervix from the vagina and injects a special type of dye into the uterus.
 The dye travels from the uterus and out the fallopian tubes.
-X-rays are done at the same time.
-This fluoroscopic study helps reveal any blockage or anatomic abnormalities of the uterus or fallopian tubes.xliv
+X-rays are completed at the same time.
+This fluoroscopic study helps reveal any blockage or anatomic abnormalities of the uterus or fallopian tubes.xlv

-• Saline infusion sonohysterography (SIS, SHG): A type of ultrasound that involves injecting sterile water or saline through the cervix and into the uterus in order to evaluate the shape of the uterine cavity and evaluate for any structural abnormalities.
+- Saline infusion sonohysterography (SIS, SHG): A type of ultrasound that involves injecting sterile water or saline through the cervix and into the uterus, this imaging study evaluates the shape of the uterine cavity and looks for any structural abnormalities.
 The ultrasound also offers the benefit of evaluating the shape of the outer contour of the uterus, which cannot be done with an HSG.
-This is important in differentiating a uterine septum from a bicornuate or didelphis uterus.
+This information is important in differentiating a uterine septum from a bicornuate or didelphis uterus.

-• Hysteroscopy: In this procedure, a doctor inserts a small camera into the vagina, through the cervix, and into the uterus.
-This camera, called a hysteroscope allows doctors to see inside the uterus and visualize any polyps, fibroids, septum or scar tissue.xlv,xlvi
+- Hysteroscopy: In this procedure, a doctor inserts a small camera into the vagina, through the cervix, and into the uterus.
+This camera, called a hysteroscope, allows the doctor to see inside the uterus and visualize any polyps, fibroids, septum, or scar tissue.xlvi,xlvii

 Immune testing

-Since immune system disorders can impact a person's fertility and contribute to RPL, many doctors will order tests that assess immune function.
-Immune testing for RPL often measures the presence of molecules such as antiphospholipid antibodies, lupus anticoagulant, and anti-nuclear antibodies.
+Since immune system disorders can impact a person's fertility and contribute to recurrent pregnancy loss, many doctors will order tests that assess immune function.
+Immune testing for recurrent pregnancy loss often measures the presence of molecules such as antiphospholipid antibodies, lupus anticoagulant, and anti-nuclear antibodies.

 Antibodies are proteins in the body that help the immune system recognize and destroy foreign substances, including bacteria and viruses.
 An autoantibody is an antibody that mistakenly attacks a person’s own cells and tissues, leading to what is known as an autoimmune disease.
-Many studies have reported the presence of autoantibodies in women with RPL.xlvii
+Many studies have reported the presence of autoantibodies in females with recurrent pregnancy loss.xlviii

-Both antiphospholipid antibodies (APL; anti-beta2 glycoprotein and anticardiolipin) and lupus anticoagulant, a type of antibody that can lead to abnormal blood clotting, have been associated with RPL.xlviii,xlix A recent 2020 meta-analysis found that the presence of anti-nuclear antibodies (ANA) is a significant risk factor for RPL and should be screened for in women experiencing recurring miscarriages.l
+Both antiphospholipid antibodies (APL; anti-beta2 glycoprotein and anticardiolipin) and lupus anticoagulant, a type of antibody that can lead to abnormal blood clotting, have been associated with recurrent pregnancy loss.xlix,l A recent 2020 meta-analysis found that the presence of anti-nuclear antibodies (ANA) is a significant risk factor for recurrent pregnancy loss and should be screened for in females experiencing recurring miscarriages.li

 Endometrial biopsy and ERA

-Sometimes doctors recommend a uterine biopsy and additional testing in women who have experienced multiple pregnancy losses, especially if they are undergoing fertility treatments.
+Sometimes doctors recommend a uterine biopsy and additional testing in females who have experienced multiple pregnancy losses, especially if they are undergoing fertility treatments.

 During an endometrial biopsy, a doctor takes a small sample of the inside lining of the uterus (endometrium).
 The tissue sample may be sent for examination under the microscope (histological screening) or gene expression analysis (ERA), or for other tests.

 Histological analysis is used to diagnosis chronic endometritis, which is inflammation of the inner lining of the uterus (endometrium).
-The prevalence of chronic endometritis is approximately 10 percent,li but may be higher in women with unexplained RPL.
-Treating chronic endometritis with antibiotics has been shown to significantly improve pregnancy rate in patients with RPL.lii
+The prevalence of chronic endometritis is approximately 10 percent,lii but may be higher in females with unexplained recurrent pregnancy loss.
+Treating chronic endometritis with antibiotics has been shown to significantly improve pregnancy rates in RPL patients.liii

 Endometrial biopsy can also be used for endometrial receptivity analysis (ERA).
 In this case, the biopsy is performed after preparing the uterus with the same hormones used to prepare for a frozen embryo transfer.
 The biopsy is done on the same day a doctor would typically transfer the embryo to the uterus and the tissue is sent for gene expression analysis, the ERA.
 The goal of the ERA is to help determine if the window of implantation may be earlier or later than normal.

-Studies on ERA for RPL are limited.
+Studies on ERA for recurrent pregnancy loss are limited.
 Most studies are done in the general IVF population and have contradictory information.
-A preliminary study by Simon et al (2016) found that women who underwent ERA prior to an embryo transfer had higher rates of pregnancy compared to women who received an embryo transfer without an ERA.liii More recently in 2021 a randomized control study of 767 participants showed that ERA does not improve ongoing pregnancy rates from single euploid frozen blastocyst transfer in an unselected population.,liv Additional studies are needed to assess whether ERA is beneficial in recurrent pregnancy.lv
+A preliminary study by Simon et al (2016) found that females who underwent ERA prior to an embryo transfer had higher rates of pregnancy compared to females who received an embryo transfer without an ERA.liv

-Unfortunately, despite all the available workups, up to 50% of couples will not have an answer for their RPL.
-When the cause of repeated pregnancy loss remains unknown, the use of progestins—a synthetic version of a natural hormone called progesterone—may be beneficial.
-A 2019 meta-analysis of ten clinical trials found that the use of progestin medications in women experiencing RPL with at least three losses reduced miscarriage rates by 27 percent.lvi Daily aspirin may also be beneficial according to a multicenter, randomized, double-blind, placebo-controlled trial, where 1 228 women with RPL were randomized to take aspirin or a placebo prior to conception.
-They observed increased pregnancy and live birth rates, and decreased miscarriage rates, in those taking aspirin at least five days a week.lvii
+Unfortunately, despite all the available workups, up to 50 percent of couples will not have an answer for their recurrent pregnancy loss.
+When the cause of repeated pregnancy loss remains unknown, the use of progestins — a synthetic version of a natural hormone called progesterone — may be beneficial.
+A 2019 meta-analysis of 10 clinical trials found that the use of progestin medications in females with at least three pregnancy losses reduced miscarriage rates by 27 percent.lvii

-PGT-A involves genetic testing of an embryo on day 5 to 7 after fertilization, when the embryo contains 150-200 cells.
+PGT-A involves genetic testing of an embryo on Day 5 to 7 after fertilization, when the embryo contains 150 to 200 cells.
 The portion of the embryo that becomes the placenta (trophectoderm) is biopsied and sent for genetic testing. and the embryo is frozen while awaiting results.
-Research has shown that PGT-A may help increase pregnancy rate per embryo transfer, promote single embryo transfers, and reduce the rate of miscarriage during IVF.lix,lx
+Research has shown that PGT-A may help increase pregnancy rate per embryo transfer, promote single embryo transfers, and reduce the rate of miscarriage during IVF.lx,lxi

-However, it is controversial as to whether PGT-A reduces the risk of miscarriage for those with RPL.
-A recent meta-analysis found higher live birth rates and lower miscarriage rates for those RPL patients using PGT-A vs not, but the data is from retrospective studies only including couples with three or more losses.lxi There are other non-chromosomal factors contributing to loss in this population that would not be changed by doing PGT-A. Further studies are needed to determine if PGT-A provides significant benefit in the context of RPL.
+However, it is controversial as to whether PGT-A reduces the risk of miscarriage for those with recurrent pregnancy loss.
+A recent meta-analysis found higher live birth rates and lower miscarriage rates for those recurrent pregnancy loss patients using PGT-A versus not, but the data is from retrospective studies only including couples with three or more pregnancy losses.lxii Since there are other non-chromosomal factors contributing to loss in this population that would not be changed by doing PGT-A, further studies are needed to determine if PGT-A provides significant benefit in the context of recurrent pregnancy loss.

 Surrogacy (gestational carriers)

-In addition to medications, surgery, and IVF, some individuals or couples experiencing RPL may elect to use gestational surrogacy.
-Gestational surrogacy involves the transfer of an embryo into the uterus of a woman (known as the gestational carrier) who will carry the pregnancy and deliver the child for another person or couple.
+In addition to medications, surgery, and IVF, some individuals or couples experiencing recurrent pregnancy loss may choose gestational surrogacy.
+Gestational surrogacy involves the transfer of an embryo into the uterus of a female (known as the gestational carrier) who will carry the pregnancy and deliver the child for another person or couple.

-Generally, gestational surrogacy may be considered in RPL only after extensive workups or recurrent failed IVF.lxii The use of genetic testing, including PGT-A, may also be indicated during a gestational carrier cycle depending on the age of the egg provider and any legal agreements between the gestational carrier and intended parent(s).
+Generally, gestational surrogacy is considered in recurrent pregnancy loss only after extensive workups or recurrent failed IVF.lxiii The use of genetic testing, including PGT-A, may also be indicated during a gestational carrier cycle depending on the age of the egg provider and any legal agreements between the gestational carrier and intended parent(s).

 Conclusion

-Pregnancy loss is an unfortunately common occurrence, with an estimated 25 percent of pregnancies ending in miscarriagelxiii and with some individuals or couples experiencing multiple miscarriages in a row.
-While RPL is traumatic for those hoping to achieve a live birth, treatment options for RPL are available and can lead to a positive outcome.
-One study found that women had a 67 percent chance of a healthy live birth in the five years after a consultation for their recurrent miscarriages.lxiv This offers hope to those suffering from RPL.
+Pregnancy loss is an unfortunately common occurrence, with an estimated 25 percent of pregnancies ending in miscarriagelxiv and with some individuals or couples experiencing multiple miscarriages in a row.
+While recurrent pregnancy loss is traumatic, treatment options are available and can lead to a positive outcome.
+One study found that females had a 67 percent chance of a healthy live birth in the five years after a consultation for their recurrent miscarriages.lxv This number offers hope to anyone struggling to start or expand their family.

 i McBride, K. L., & Beirne, J. P. (2013).
 Recurrent miscarriage.
 InnovAiT: Education and inspiration for general practice, 7(1), 25-34. https://doi.org/10.1177/1755738013509497